 Why It’s Important

-The Hub will focus on Buffalo’s East Side, a historically segregated and economically depressed area with high employment potential.
+The Hub will focus on women living in neighborhoods on the East Side of Buffalo, a historically segregated and economically depressed area with high employment potential.
 The Hub will uplift thousands of women and their families using our successful two-generation model.

 This project is being launched at a pivotal time when economic mobility is essential to surviving the financial uncertainties resulting from the COVID-19 crisis.